przmv/interactive-cli-prompts/post.md

 ## How to implement text input prompt

 The basic text input prompt is easy to implement.
-Just read from standard input until the `\n` character (new line/“Enter” key):
+Just read from standard input until the [new line character])https://en.wikipedia.org/wiki/Newline) (`\n`):

 ```go
 package main